pixelgrade/guides/components/index.md

 The rest of the lines are standard and they provide the link to us, our name, the package name and the current version of this file.

 **You should always increase this version when making changes to a file.** This will make it easier for everybody to keep all of our themes up-to-date.

+### Components Versioning

+Speaking of versions, lets set some **clear rules for how we handle versions**:

+- We use [semantic versioning](http://semver.org/) the simple way, meaning without all the alpha, or release additions; just **MAJOR.MINOR.PATCH**;
+- Each component has **it's own version** that resides in its **main file** and we put the version both in the class variable and in the file header (because the file has changed);
+- The component's version increases whenever there is a change or addition in one of it's files;
+- **Each component file** (including the main file) has a version in its header; we will increase this version whenever we make a change or addition;
+- Each new component file version starts at version 1.0.0;

+Following these rules, it is not uncommon to have lets say a component at version 1.2.3 and one of its files (not the main file because that will be also at 1.2.3) at version 1.0.0, 1.2.0, but **no more than 1.2.3.**